apekshadhage/Documentation_FORAWS/README.md

 4. The Module will execute the script once it reaches the MACRO keyword in the keystring.

-5. The output parameter will be stored in the payload of the module.
+5. The output parameter will be stored in the .
 It will be stored in a HashMap behind they key 'test_value'.

 **Product Features**